-Leica CL versus Olympus PEN-F
+Leica CL vs Olympus PEN-F

-The Leica CL (Typ 7323) and the Olympus PEN-F are two digital cameras that were announced, respectively, in November 2017 and January 2016.
+The Leica CL (Typ 7323) and the Olympus PEN-F are two digital cameras that were officially introduced, respectively, in November 2017 and January 2016.
 Both the CL and the PEN-F are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a Four Thirds (PEN-F) sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Olympus provides 20.2 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the Olympus provides 20.2 MP.

 Body comparison: Leica CL vs Olympus PEN-F

 The physical size and weight of the Leica CL and the Olympus PEN-F are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.